Names Inspired by Lucy

 Thea

 Vintage Thea is similar to Theia, the name of the light goddess.
-Lucy means "light", making this sweet name a great alternative.
+Lucy means "light", making this sweet name, like Orli, a great alternative.
 Thea is a complete Theodora nickname as well.

 Trudy